senpy-club/cli/README.rst

 .. code-block:: shell

-  $ cargo install --git https://github.com/senpy-club/cli --branch main
+  $ cargo +nightly install --git https://github.com/senpy-club/cli --branch main

 If you are building and installing yourself; you must have `Rust <https://www.rust-lang.org/>`_ installed!